-To apply for this position, complete the application: here
+To apply for this position, complete the application: here.

-The Office of the Inspector General (OIG), Center for Information Technology and Analytics (CITA) has a new opportunity for an individual(s) who love problem-solving and is civic minded, who is interested in designing, building, and implementing analytical models and visualizations to provide OIG with facts and insights to promote economy, effectiveness, efficiency, and integrity in City government.
+The Office of the Inspector General (OIG), Center for Information Technology and Analytics (CITA) has a new opportunity for individual(s) who love problem-solving and is civic minded, who is interested in designing, building, and implementing analytical models and visualizations to provide OIG with facts and insights to promote economy, effectiveness, efficiency, and integrity in City government.
 Under guidance, this position develops and employs innovative techniques for data analysis, resulting in the extraction of critical, near real-time information.

 - Under the guidance of a Chief Forensic Data Analyst, extracts, indexes, merges, and tests large and multiple data sets from multiple external databases into a centralized internal database

 - Uses application tools to organize and convert information into user-friendly formats

 - Performs quality reviews of large volumes of data sets, resolves discrepancies of duplicate, incorrect, or missing information, and validates converted information

 - Reviews and classifies inventory of data across the City, and identify core data and associated hierarchies/taxonomy and lifecycle events

 - Assists OIG personnel with identifying city data sources

 - Compiles and generates statistical and narrative reports to summarize the findings of analysis work

 MINIMUM QUALIFICATION: Bachelor’s degree plus two years of work experience in data analysis/management OR fact-finding research, analysis and reporting of which one year is in programming and modifying computer applications, or an equivalent combination of education, training, and experience.